Korean Egg Fried Rice (Quick Wok-Tossed Grain Bowl)

 Korean Fried Rice (Simple Leftover Rice Stir-Fry)

-Korean fried rice is the ultimate utility dish, designed to turn leftover rice and whatever vegetables remain in the refrigerator into a satisfying meal in under ten minutes.
-Green onion hits the hot oil first to create a fragrant scallion-infused base, followed by diced carrot and beaten egg that gets scrambled into rough curds.
-Cold rice - essential because its lower moisture content prevents clumping - goes in next and is tossed vigorously over high heat until every grain separates and picks up a thin coat of oil.
-Soy sauce poured along the rim of the pan sizzles on contact with the hot metal, developing a toasted aroma that distinguishes a well-made fried rice from a mediocre one.
+Korean fried rice is the ultimate utility dish, built to turn leftover rice and whatever vegetables remain in the refrigerator into a satisfying meal in under ten minutes.
+Green onion hits the hot oil first to create a fragrant scallion-infused base, followed by diced carrot and beaten egg that gets scrambled into rough curds before the rice goes in.
+Cold rice is essential here - its lower moisture content prevents clumping and allows a thin film of oil to coat each grain, carrying seasoning evenly through the whole pan.
+Soy sauce poured along the rim sizzles on contact with the hot metal, developing a toasted depth that distinguishes a well-made fried rice from a mediocre one.
 A crack of black pepper and a final swirl of sesame oil complete the seasoning.
-The recipe is intentionally open-ended: ham, kimchi, shrimp, or any leftover protein slots in without altering the basic technique, which is why this dish appears on Korean dinner tables more often than almost any other.
+The recipe is intentionally open-ended: ham, kimchi, shrimp, canned tuna, or any leftover protein slots in without altering the basic method, which is why this dish appears on Korean dinner tables more often than almost any other.
+The total active cooking time rarely exceeds five minutes, making it the default choice on busy weekdays and late nights alike.

 Korean Tomato Egg Fried Rice